DUI Lawyer in Delaware

 A DUI conviction is more than just a traffic ticket in Delaware.
 It has serious long-term consequences.
 A DUI arrest can impact your life on several levels such as personal, financial and professional.
 You will face fines, court costs, loss of driving privileges and attorneys fees.
 If you cannot drive to work you may risk losing your job and source of income.

 Also, depending on your criminal history and or prior DUI convictions you may face jail time.
-By working with a Delaware Drunk Driving you will be assured that your rights are protected throughout the entire legal process.
+By working with our Delaware Drunk Driving lawyers, we assure you that we will protect your rights throughout the entire legal process.
 In addition, having an attorney on your side will ideally help your case by achieving the best possible outcome.

 Delaware DUI Defense Lawyers Ronald D. Phillips Jr. and Julianne E. Murray have a wealth of experience handling all types of DUI charges, traffic violations and criminal cases throughout Sussex County and Kent County.
 Call the Law Offices of Murray, Phillips & Gay for everything from a traffic ticket to a complex DUI arrest.